Hair Transplant Healing Timeline. What happens Day by Day | ModYu

 Is itching normal?

 Yes.
-Itching is common during early healing as the surface skin recovers.
+Itching after a hair transplant is common during early healing as the surface skin recovers.

 When does new hair start growing?